vandeborp/NSXHorizonJumpstart/README.md

   - Loop through Firewall services and checks if they exist
   - Log actions

 Details will be posted on my blog https://pascalswereld.nl.
-Blog Post is released as https://pascalswereld.nl/2017/08/24/nsx-for-desktop-jumpstart-microsegmentation-with-horizon-service-installer-fling/.
+Introduction blog post is released as https://pascalswereld.nl/2017/08/24/nsx-for-desktop-jumpstart-microsegmentation-with-horizon-service-installer-fling/.

 For questions, suggestions and or remarks please do contact me.